Monomiir/encrypt.zip/README.md

 # encrypt.zip
-encrypt.zip - Online Text Encrypter using AES and RSA base
+encrypt.zip - Online Text Encrypter using AES and RSA base.

 # Installation
 1. All files are in your root path (ex : /var/www/html)